getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 3. Save this file in the `user/pages/02.mypage/` folder as `default.md`.
 This will tell **Grav** to render the page using the **default** template.
 4. That's it!
 Reload your browser to see your new page in the menu.

 The page will automatically show up in the Menu after the **"Home"** menu item.
-If you wish to change the name that shows up in the Menu, simply add: `menu: My Page` between the dashes in the page content.
+If you wish to change the name that shows up in the Menu, add: `menu: My Page` between the dashes in the page content.

 **Congratulations**, you have now successfully created a new page in Grav.
 There is much more you can do with Grav, so please continue reading to find out about more advanced capabilities and in-depth features.